cloiss/manual_wizard101_wizapelago/README.md

 ### Yaml
 Three yamls are provided in the repo in the `yamls` folder:
     - **Beginner:** Good for first-time players, avoids skips and is generous with useful items
-    - **Recommneded:** Default settings optimized for a good experience
+    - **Recommended:** Default settings optimized for a good experience
     - **Evil:** Especially annoying and difficult settings for those who want to suffer

 **It is highly recommended to start from one of these as a baseline when creating your yaml, as playing without the recommended excluded locations is a very bad idea.**